When to visit the vet?

-Polycystic Kidney Disease (PKD) in dogs is a genetic condition characterized by the formation of fluid-filled cysts in the kidneys, which can ultimately lead to impaired kidney function.
+Polycystic kidney disease (PKD) in dogs is a genetically determined condition characterized by the formation of fluid-filled cysts in the kidneys, which can ultimately lead to impaired kidney function.

 The most important facts at a glance

-Since there is no cure for PKD, treatment focuses on relieving symptoms and slowing the course of the disease.
-A kidney-friendly diet and medication can help stabilize the condition.
+Since there is no cure for PKD, treatment focuses on alleviating symptoms and slowing disease progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms..
+A kidney-friendly diet and medications can help stabilize the condition.
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and regular veterinary care are crucial.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is mainly achieved through responsible breeding practices to prevent the transmission of the altered gene.
-Genetic tests can help identify affected animals early on.
-Research focuses on better understanding the genetic basis of PKD and developing more effective treatment methods to improve the quality of life of affected dogs.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is mainly achieved through responsible breeding practices to prevent transmission of the altered gene.
+Genetic tests can help identify affected animals early.
+Research is focused on better understanding the genetic basis of PKD and developing more effective treatment methods to improve the quality of life of affected dogs.

 Causes